 - Do you need easy-approval vendor accounts because you’ve never established credit in your company’s name before?
 Finding vendors with less strict approval criteria should be a priority.

-Once you identify the features that matter most to you (e.g. reports to one or more credit bureaus, easy approval, etc.), you’ll be better prepared to begin your search.
+Once you identify the features that matter most to you (e.g. reports to one or more credit bureaus, easy approval, longer net terms etc.), you’ll be better prepared to begin your search.

 You can use the BusinessLauncher tool in your free Nav account to help you look for vendors that meet the criteria that’s most important to you.
-Nav’s MatchFactor technology can also help you discover your approval odds, based on your business credit profile, before you apply.
+Nav’s MatchFactor technology can also help you shop for small business loans such as a line of credit, invoice financing or a working capital loan.

-Don’t forget, you can also ask your existing suppliers if they’re willing to offer terms which will allow you to pay for goods or services at a later date.
-If you already have existing vendor accounts that are set up with net 30 terms, you can also ask suppliers if they’re willing to make a change.
+Once you have established a positive payment history don’t be afraid to ask your existing suppliers if they’re willing to offer better invoice payment terms which will allow you to pay for goods or services at a later date.
+As a buyer, you may have more leverage than you realize.
+If you already have existing vendor accounts that are set up with net 30 payment terms, you can also ask suppliers if they’re willing to increase those to net 45 or net 60 terms.
 You might be able to secure lengthier payment terms and transform your net 30 accounts into net 60 accounts simply by asking.